EPL GW-16 Fantrax Player Picks

 Danny Ward (WHU vs LEI, $7.24)

-Once a liability, Ward has completely turned things around.
-He has let in only three goals in seven matches since the start of October, after beginning the season with 22 goals allowed and no clean sheets in his first seven matches.
+Once a liability, Ward has completely turned his fortunes around.
+After beginning the season allowing 22 goals with no clean sheets in his first seven matches, he has let in only three in the last seven.
 His price is starting to climb into mid-table range (as is his team), but he’s still decent value for now.

 ~